-License 2018/11, referred to as the Malmbjerg Molybdenum Project, was acquired in December, 2017 and is valid until December 31, 2022 as long as minimum annual work requirements are met.
-For the 11 km2 license these requirements are approximately \$39,000 in each of the first two years and approximately \$90,000 in each of the third through fifth years.
-The Company has the option to extend the license for a further six years from December 31, 2022 in two-year intervals, or to convert the license into an exploitation license.
-By the end of the quarter ended June 30, 2018, the Company's expenditures on engineering studies of Malmbjerg exceeded the minimum amount required for the first license renewal date of December 31, 2018.
+License 2018/11, referred to as the Malmbjerg Molybdenum Project, was acquired by the Company in December, 2017 and is valid until December 31, 2022 as long as minimum annual work requirements are met.
+The minimum exploration expenditure requirement for 2019 (year 2) for the license, as calculated by the Greenland government, is DKK 308,320 or approximately \$65,000.
+After Year 5 the Company has the option to extend the license for a further five years from December 31, 2022.
+By the end of the year ended March 31, 2019, the Company's expenditures on engineering studies of Malmbjerg had exceeded the minimum amount required for the first license renewal date of December 31, 2018 and the excess expenditures may be applied to future requirements, meeting the required renewal amounts until the end of Year 3 at December 31, 2021.

-Total exploration expenses, including off-property generative and due diligence work for the year came to \$227,863 (2017 - \$75,573), as outlined below.
+Total exploration expenses, including off-property generative and due diligence work for the year came to \$678,864 (2018 - \$227,863), as outlined below.